Chart Color Schemes

 Household Composition

-Mount Ommaney features high concentrations of family households, with a fairly typical median household size
+Mount Ommaney features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 80.9% of all households, including 39.9% couples with children, 32.2% couples without children, and 8.0% single parent families.
 Non-family households account for the remaining 19.1%, with lone person households at 17.8% and group households comprising 0.3%.
-The median household size is 2.8 people, which aligns with the Greater Brisbane average.
+The median household size is 2.8 people, which is larger than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households